Occupational Therapy with Strong Roots:

 Get to Know Our Therapist

-Have questions?
-Connect with us by scheduling a complimentary Discovery call which you can easily book from our Landing Page Scheduler.
+Connect by scheduling a complimentary Discovery call which you can easily book from our Landing Page Scheduler.
 Simply select “Book an Appointment” at the provided link.
 Together, we can discuss the next steps for exploring the therapy options that suit your needs.

 Contact Us

-Please either leave your phone number in the message box here for return contact by phone or save our email address (mary@strongrootskids.com) in your “safe list” to ensure your receive our reply.
+Please either leave your phone number in the message box here for return contact by phone or save our email address (mary@strongrootskids.com) in your “safe list” to ensure you receive the reply.